Writer Beware logo

 It’s estimated that as many as 250 writers paid Sovereign to publish their books.
 Most never saw their work in print.
 The few who did weren’t able to verify the number of books printed, or whether they ever reached bookstores.
 No Sovereign author ever received any royalties from sales.

-As with Northwest and Commonwealth, the Deerings’ greed was their downfall.
+Ultimately, the Deerings’ greed was their downfall.
 The amount of money being pulled out of the operation didn’t leave enough to fulfill publishing promises, and angry writers, offered one far-fetched excuse after another, began to smell a rat.
 In 1998, things got too hot for the Deerings, who announced (via a recorded message at their office phone number) their intent to file for bankruptcy.
 Callers were referred to the Deerings’ lawyer (who, writers reported, never responded to phone calls or letters), and to the “new” owner of the Deering Literary Agency, Daniel Craig of the Daniel Craig Literary Group–who was actually Daniel Craig Deering, the Deerings’ son.

 In March 1999, a group of Deering authors filed a class action lawsuit against Deering/Sovereign for fraud, breach of contract, deceptive business practices, false advertising, and mental and emotional stress.
 The lawsuit contended that Deering/Sovereign never intended to fulfill its promises of publication and representation, and instead converted funds paid by writers for the personal use of the defendants.